Strength (tarot card): Numbering

-Strength is traditionally the eleventh card and Justice the eighth, but the influential Rider–Waite–Smith deck switched the position of these two cards in order to make them a better fit with the astrological correspondences worked out by the Hermetic Order of the Golden Dawn, under which the eighth card is associated with Leo and the eleventh with Libra.
-This switch was originally suggested in the mysterious Cipher Manuscripts which formed the basis for the Golden Dawn's teachings regarding tarot and other subjects.
-Today many divinatory tarot decks use this numbering, particularly in the English-speaking world.
+Strength is traditionally the eleventh card and Justice the eighth, but the Rider–Waite–Smith deck switched the position of these two cards in order to make them a better fit with the astrological correspondences worked out by the Hermetic Order of the Golden Dawn, under which the eighth card is associated with Leo and the eleventh with Libra.
+This switch was originally suggested in the Cipher Manuscripts which formed the basis for the Golden Dawn's teachings regarding tarot and other subjects.
+Today many divinatory tarot decks follow this change, particularly in the English-speaking world.
+Conversely, while the late 15th-century Sola Busca tarot features a non-traditional trump sequence placing Nerone at position VIII, it does not depict a virtue corresponding to Strength.

 Interpretation

 According to A. E. Waite's 1910 book Pictorial Key to the Tarot, the Strength card carries several divinatory associations: